 Au Lait, Can You See?

 At Café du Monde, though, café au lait is always made from a blend of coffee and chicory, giving it a much different flavor from ordinary coffee.
 Chicory is the root of the endive plant, and it is roasted and ground in much the same way as coffee beans.
-During World War II, shipments of coffee to the U.S. were disrupted, and chicory was used either as a substitute for coffee or as an additive to stretch the coffee supply.
+During World War II, shipments of coffee to the United States were disrupted, and chicory was used either as a substitute for coffee or as an additive to stretch the coffee supply.
 These days, most coffee purists look down their noses at coffee-chicory blends, because chicory was historically a cheap imitation of the real thing.
 Like substituting carob for cocoa, it simply doesn’t have the same taste.
 But different is not necessarily bad.
 Café du Monde’s chicory café au lait has a wonderfully smooth flavor, and it matches the beignets delightfully.

-Besides the original location on Decatur Street next to the French Market, Café du Monde has a number of other shops in and around New Orleans.
+Besides the original location on Decatur Street next to the French Market, Café du Monde has eight other shops in and around New Orleans.
 This includes, I’m sad to say, several locations in shopping mall food courts.
 Objectively, the quality of beignets found in the newer locations is no worse than the original, despite being made using shiny new equipment and being located in close proximity to generic fast-food outlets.
 But the experience is just not the same.

 Roll Your Own (Dough)